 Technical Committee evaluates technical proposals for projects and donations to assess their technical quality and relevance.
 The committee makes recommendations and 2nd assessments thereof to project groups and the secretariat, which often prepared the first draft.
 This task entails a thorough review of the technical aspects and budgets to ensure that the projects are both sustainable and cost-effective.
 The Technical Committee has process responsibility for the technical assessments and involves ad hoc the specific relevant technical competences to qualify and 2. assess solution proposals from the project groups.

 The committee works closely with the thematic networks and ensures through ongoing dialogue and collaboration that all technical aspects of projects are thoroughly assessed and that decisions are made on a solid professional basis.
 The committee refers to the secretariat on a daily basis, and the committee’s main purpose is to support project groups and the secretariat’s task-solving as a technical resource.
-The Technical Committee only has advisory competence within IUG’s efforts.
+The Technical Committee only has advisory competence within EWB’s efforts.
 Members of the technical committee are appointed by the board for a two-year period so that approx. half of the committee’s seats are changed every year.
 The Technical Committee itself submits proposals for reappointment or new appointment to the secretariat, which submits the proposals with endorsement to the board.

 To ensure professional development and quality assurance, a member can serve a maximum of four consecutive years on the Technical Committee.

-Project groups are composed of volunteers to follow and implement an IUG project from concept development to handover.
+Project groups are composed of volunteers to follow and implement an EWB project from concept development to handover.
 The groups vary in size and composition according to the scope of the project and professional content.
 Project groups can be self-driving under the guidance of an international project advisor in the secretariat or managed by the project advisor on a daily basis, depending on the complexity of the project and the group’s experience.

-In periods, IUG can set up country groups that work across projects and response efforts in a given country.
+In periods, EWB can set up country groups that work across projects and response efforts in a given country.
 It can often be useful when a new program country is to be opened, and a greater overview of local collaboration partners, project and response opportunities, and donors must be created.
 Several project groups often arise from a country group, which may have common competencies or representation in the country group, and the country group can oversee cross-cutting coordination in complex start-up periods as well as common country-specific communication and reporting.
 The country groups are established by the secretariat and are led by an associated secretariat employee.

 The two modalities have been developed to be able to respond effectively to different needs from long-term project management to emergency crisis management.

-IUG Projects include long-term development efforts that follow a structured project cycle.
+EWB Projects include long-term development efforts that follow a structured project cycle.
 The projects go through phases such as needs analysis, project development, fundraising, implementation, monitoring and evaluation.
 These projects are typically strongly community-based, partner-led and have a solid capacity-building component.

 The project courses typically last 1.5 to 3 years and require a long-term voluntary commitment.
 However, there are certain challenges, such as a longer response time and low flexibility.
 This modality is suitable for situations where there is time and space to build capacities and create sustainable solutions in close collaboration with local partners.

-IUG Respons is a flexible and reactive modality that focuses on short-term interventions with high broadcast frequency.
+EWB Response is a flexible and reactive modality that focuses on short-term interventions with high broadcast frequency.
 The effort is designed to respond quickly to urgent needs and crisis situations with funding from pre-allocated funds.
 This allows for short-term missions with rapid mobilization of volunteers, typically lasting up to six months.
 The support is provided pro bono to smaller recipients, while larger recipients can receive support on a reimbursement basis.

 IUG is a member of Engineers Without Borders International and of the Danish NGO platform, CISU (Civil Society in Development), which consists of 220 Danish associations.